sdarun7/PowerBi-Dashboard/README.md

-Certainly!
-Here’s a concise and professional description for your GitHub repository showcasing a Power BI dashboard:

----

 ## Power BI Dashboard

 Welcome to the Power BI Dashboard repository!
 This project features a comprehensive Power BI dashboard designed for advanced data visualization and analysis.
 The dashboard leverages Power BI’s powerful features to deliver actionable insights and enhance data-driven decision-making.